Note

 Caution

-variable within MCP server policies.
-Doing so triggers response buffering, which interferes with the streaming behavior required by MCP servers and may cause them to malfunction.
+Don't access the response body by using the context.Response.Body variable within MCP server policies.
+Doing so triggers response buffering, which interferes with the streaming behavior required by MCP servers and might cause them to malfunction.

 In the left-hand menu, under APIs, select MCP Servers.